 We hoped you found this blog informative, and please let us know your comments!
 If you would like to see more blogs with in depth explanation about how to interprete the results, please let us know.

-If you want to make graphs of other models: we are working hard to get more templates which will be soon available in our store!
+If you want to make graphs of other models: we have more templates available in our store!

 Dawson, J. (n.d.).
 Interpreting interaction effects.
 Retrieved from http://www.jeremydawson.co.uk/slopes.htm